 Assessing greenhouse gas levels is based on the life cycle of your product or service.
 Product carbon footprinting involves assessing emissions from all sources of activities including: raw material extraction and processing, manufacturing, transportation and distribution, use, and end-of-life.

-We utilize PAS 2050, WRI/WBCSD GHG Protocol, or ISO 14067 accounting methodology to establish your carbon footprint.
+We utilize PAS 2050, WRI/WBCSD GHG Protocol, or ISO/TS 14067 accounting methodology to establish your carbon footprint.

 Levels of impact captured by carbon footprint approaches vary based on the data collected, the impacts included, and the calculation methods used.